devmachiine/npm-ffun/README.md

 <br/> \_.x.\_ also won't be a breaking change, pinky promise ;)
 <br/> x.\_.\_ is more honenst : changes will possibly break your code, oops!

-This is not a solution, as it only reflects the interactions with a package/library.
+That's is no final solution to dependency management, as it only reflects the interactions with a package/library.
 The behaviour changes from version to version, and sometimes even a 0.0.x bump is a breaking change anyway.

 What we want is to re-use shared code, without pushing breaking changes to unknown consumers, and signal updates that people can opt into. *(ex. security and performance improvements)*